-Means that two different genes cause the same phenotype ( clinical picture) for example: sensorineural deafness (AR) In this example A and B are different genes causing AR deafmutism.
+Means that two different genes cause the same phenotype (clinical picture) for example: sensorineural deafness (AR) In this example A and B are different genes causing AR deafmutism.
 Marriage of two affected persons resulted in nonaffected children who are all double heterozygotes

 A disorder is said to show genetic heterogeneity if it can be caused by more than one genetic mechanism.
 Many such disorders are recognized, and counseling can be extremely difficult if the heterogeneity extends to different modes of inheritance.

-Commonly encountered examples include Charcot-Marie-Tooth disease and retinitis pigmentosa, which can show autosomal dominant, autosomal recessive and X-linked recessive inheritance Fortunately, progress in molecular genetics is providing solutions to some of these problems.
+Commonly encountered examples include Charcot-Marie-Tooth disease and retinitis pigmentosa, which can show autosomal dominant, autosomal recessive and X-linked recessive inheritance.

+Fortunately, progress in molecular genetics is providing solutions to some of these problems by defining the molecular basis of the condition in the family